Rixcy/blog-rails/README.md

 ## Notable libraries/features

+- [NextJS](https://nextjs.org) used as a React framework for the front end
 - [TailwindCSS](https://tailwindcss.com) used for styling
 - [Rubocop](https://github.com/rubocop/rubocop) used for linting the rails application
 - [Prettier](https://prettier.io) used for formatting front end code